Reachability and liveness in parametric timed automata: Liveness properties

 \subsection{Deadlock-Existence-Emptiness}

-\begin{theorem} \theoremEDemptinesscbLU{} \end{theorem} { \begin{preuve} We will use a reduction from the halting problem of a 2-counter machine.
+\begin{thm} The deadlock-existence-emptiness problem is undecidable for closed bounded L/U-PTAs, with at least 3~clocks and 2~parameters. \end{thm} { \begin{proof} We will use a reduction from the halting problem of a 2-counter machine.
 Let us consider the encoding used in the proof of \cref{theorem:ECemptiness:PTA}, that we transform into an L/U-PTA by replacing any comparison of a clock with~$a$ (say $x = a$) into $x \leq a^+ \land x \geq a^-$, where $a^-$ (resp.\ $a^+$) is a lower-bound (resp.\ upper-bound) parameter.
 The crux of the proof is in the original enforcement of constraints in the encoding (in particular with location $\lochaltprime$) such that the deadlock property ensures that $a^- = a^+$.

 We give the modified increment gadget in \cref{figure:EDemptiness-bLUPTA:increment} (the decrement gadget is modified in a similar fashion).
 We replace the initial gadget (\cref{figure:EFemptiness:initial}) with the new one in \cref{figure:EDemptiness-bLUPTA:initial}.
 Before initializing the values of the counters, this gadget first ensures that $a^- \leq a^+$.